-The Practice has 21 days to process your non-nhs request from date of receipt at the Practice.
+The Practice aims for 21 days to process your non-nhs request from date of receipt at the Practice.
 However, some circumstances, (in line with GDPR regulations), and form types may lead to an increase in this time scale.
 It is the responsibility of the patient to ensure that requests are made in time for any specific date dead-lines they may have.
 Medicals, Forms, Certificates and Letters are not classed as medical emergencies and will not be considered as such.

 When a doctor signs a certificate or completes are report, it is a condition of remaining on the Medical Register that they only sign what they know to be true.
 Therefore, in order to complete even the simplest of forms, the doctor needs to check the patient’s entire record.
 Carelessness or an inaccurate report can have serious consequences for the doctor and the patient.